 The following guest post on improving revenue cycle management in healthcare was submitted by Yeshwanth HV.

-Amid ever-changing regulatory environment, Revenue Cycle Management (RCM) has become one of the most important concerns for healthcare leaders in the US.
+Amid the ever-changing regulatory environment, Revenue Cycle Management (RCM) has become one of the most important concerns for healthcare leaders in the US.
 Effectively managing it ensures that there will be lesser accounts receivable, fewer complications and speedy recovery of patient payment, all of which will make a healthcare practice more efficient and responsive in terms of operational changes and growth.
 However, effective management of the revenue cycle has proven elusive to the providers in the current healthcare landscape.
 The good news is there are specific ways in which you can achieve this elusive feat.
 Here are seven tips that will help you to effectively manage your revenue cycle:

 Set Benchmarks and Measure Them

 Lord Kelvin, a famous British mathematician and engineer, once said: “If you cannot measure it, you cannot improve it.”
-This is very true with regards to healthcare, especially if you are thinking on the lines of improving efficiency and productivity of your RCM practices.
+This is very true with regards to healthcare, especially if you are thinking on the lines of improving the efficiency and productivity of your RCM practices.

-Hence start by identifying a set of benchmarks that are most important for the success of the organization such as average time taken to submit a claim, average reimbursement rate and so on.
+Hence start by identifying a set of benchmarks that are most important for the success of the organization such as average time taken to submit a claim, average reimbursement rate, and so on.
 If necessary opt to use comparative data from your competitors to keep you on the right path.
-Next measure the performance of your practice using the benchmarks that you have zeroed-in on and see to it that you slowly improve your performance over time.
+Next measure the performance of your practice using the benchmarks that you have zeroed in on and see to it that you slowly improve your performance over time.

 Get the Money You Are Owed

 While evaluating the performance of metrics as suggested above, make it a point that you also keep a close watch on the collection rate.
-Tracking this metrics helps you to make sure that you don’t leave significant amount of accounts in collections on the table, which can impact the financial stability of your practice.
+Tracking these metrics helps you to make sure that you don’t leave a significant amount of accounts in collections on the table, which can impact the financial stability of your practice.

 An ideal RCM practice should be able to recover around 96% percent of accounts in collection.
 Take appropriate measures to bring your rate up to this mark or at least ensure that your collection rate is above 85 percent so that percentage of patients with outstanding bad debt will not get out of hand.

-Conducting regular audit of your typical RCM workflow – from patient scheduling to final claim submission – is a great way to streamline your operations.
+Conducting a regular audit of your typical RCM workflow – from patient scheduling to final claim submission – is a great way to streamline your operations.
 It helps you to discover issues and inefficiencies that may be hampering your ability to process claims in an expedient manner.